seanbrookes/bbpool2022/README.md

 # bbpool2021
 Annual friends baseball pool site.

+Note to self: use Google sheets  for the draft/protected list

 It hosts 4 teams with protected rosters between seasons and then facilitates a draft before the season to fill out unprotected positions in each roster.

 Players are mapped to player id properties from the mlb stats db.